mindoug/SolarSystem/README4.md

 9.  build and run again to check

 10. Add a view controller called NASA and set up tabs.
+This view can be used for student's original design.
+(Name can later be changed if needed.)